nansencenter/sea_ice_type_cnn_training/README.md

 # description
 This data builder part of this repo (`data_builder.py`) provides the clean version of ASID v2 data [(webpage)](https://data.dtu.dk/articles/dataset/AI4Arctic_ASIP_Sea_Ice_Dataset_-_version_2/13011134).
 Manual of this dataset is provided [here](https://data.dtu.dk/ndownloader/files/24951176).
+### DISCLAIMER: This code project is released as it without guarentees and extensive testing.
+It is meant to guide and help researchers and students get started on sea ice modelling with convolutional neural networks.
 # Requirement
 just run the following command in your environment in order to install the requirements: